MicrosoftDocs/entra-docs/docs/identity/conditional-access/policy-alt-admin-device-compliand-hybrid.md

 manager: amycolannino
 ms.reviewer: lhuangnorth
 ---
-# Common Conditional Access policy: Require compliant or Microsoft Entra hybrid joined device for administrators
+# Require compliant device or Microsoft Entra hybrid joined device for administrators

 Accounts that are assigned administrative rights are a target for attackers.
 Requiring users with these highly privileged rights to perform actions from devices marked as compliant or Microsoft Entra hybrid joined can help limit possible exposure.